Christine Ford testifies Kavanaugh ‘sexually assaulted me,’ rejects mistaken identity theory

 Christine Blasey Ford, appearing in public for the first time Thursday to testify on her allegations against Brett Kavanaugh, told lawmakers in no uncertain terms that the Supreme Court nominee "sexually assaulted me" and insisted she is not mistaking him for another person.

 The dramatic hearing was convened by the Senate Judiciary Committee, which plans to call back the nominee to address the accusations ahead of a potential vote in the coming days.
+Kavanaugh's accuser voiced confidence, under sustained questioning, that the judge attacked her.

 “So what you are telling us is that this could not be a case of mistaken identity?”
 Sen. Dianne Feinstein, D-Calif, asked.